 - With more than 112 million smartphones are active mobile ecommerce websites in Germany have become all the more appealing.

 - In Germany more than 95% of the population use smartphones which is a good target population for ecommerce establishments.

 Therefore, make your online store mobile-friendly.
-Optimize the website UX and UI to reap the full benefits of the business.
+Optimise the website UX and UI to reap the full benefits of the business.

-To be successful at ecommerce, businesses should have a comprehensive list of the products and services that they intend to sell via the internet.
+To be successful at e-commerce, businesses should have a comprehensive list of the products and services that they intend to sell via the internet.
 The website/app should be easy to navigate, user friendly and aesthetically appealing.
-Make sure you website is also optimized for mobile devices.
+Make sure you website is also optimised for mobile devices.

-Mobile ecommerce sales touched $2.91 trillion in 2020 and by 2021 it breached the $3.56 trillion mark.
-Thousands are shopping via mobile devices, hence it is critical to optimize your online store for them.
+Mobile e-commerce sales touched $2.91 trillion in 2020 and by 2021 it breached the $3.56 trillion mark.
+Thousands are shopping via mobile devices, hence it is critical to optimise your online store for them.

 Also ensure the checkout experience is not clunky or cumbersome.
 Ensure it does not involve too many steps or the sale may be lost.
 Shopping cart abandonment or the average abandonment rate stands at 68%.